 GeneCards Summary for AKR1B1 Gene

 AKR1B1 (Aldo-Keto Reductase Family 1, Member B1 (Aldose Reductase)) is a Protein Coding gene.
-Diseases associated with AKR1B1 include diabetic neuropathy and diabetic autonomic neuropathy.
-Among its related pathways are Pathways in cancer and Akt Signaling.
-GO annotations related to this gene include electron carrier activity and alditol:NADP+ 1-oxidoreductase activity.
+Diseases associated with AKR1B1 include diabetic neuropathy and diabetic cataract.
+Among its related pathways are Signaling by GPCR and Pathways in cancer.
+GO annotations related to this gene include oxidoreductase activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is AKR1C2.

 UniProtKB/Swiss-Prot Summary for AKR1B1 Gene